Prologue - Dream Interference

 Her face is barely recognizable.
 It’s morphed into something much darker, more demonic.
 I don’t know this face.
 The wind beneath her sweeps her long dark locks straight up into the air, yet I feel nothing.
 I’m panting, clearly afraid of the situation.
 My heart beats so fast and hard that I can feel it in my ears.
 I don’t know what to make of it though.
 Two men kneel before her.
 They mean something to me, yet I can’t see their faces.
 Her long, dark claws dig into their shoulders on either side of her, keeping them subdued.

 “Leave them alone,” I yell out to her, staring into the eyes of this creature that strikes a sense of fear and loss within me.
-The darkness inside her has consumed her entirely and there’s no humanity left within her.
+The darkness inside her has consumed her entirely and there’s no humanity left inside her.

 “Why should I have to choose?
 Please just let them go.”
 I cry out, fear and worry dripping from each difficult word.